Demonic (2021 film): Production

 The film was shot in mid-2020, during the COVID-19 pandemic, in British Columbia, Canada.

 Release

 IFC Midnight bought rights to the film in the United States, where it was released in theaters on August 20, 2021, a week before being made available on video on demand.
 In its opening weekend, the film made $36,500 in 85 theaters.
+The film grossed $366,656 at the box office.

 Reception

 Review aggregator website Rotten Tomatoes reports an approval rating of 15% based on 82 reviews, with an average rating of 4.20/10.
 The site's critics consensus reads: "Neill Blomkamp's return to low-budget, high-concept filmmaking bungles some interesting ideas, adding up to another Demonic waste of the writer-director's once-promising talent."
 On Metacritic, the film has a weighted average score of 36 out of 100 based on 21 critics, indicating "generally unfavorable reviews".